isabellekavanagh/sit/content/home/hero.md

 +++

-Delta SDM is a rapid prototyping pilot project.
-The effort will determine if SDM is an appropriate approach to prioritizing resource allocation for the management of multiple natural resource objectives in the Bay-Delta.
+SDM is a key effort by CVPIA agencies to continuously improve project recommendations and prioritization toward the anadromous fish doubling goal.
+Our intent is to improve collaboration under a science-based framework that is both transparent and efficient.